-A great way to do this is by bringing colleagues together in problem solving workshops.
-With the right skills, resources and creative tools no problems should be unsurmountable.
-And if bravery does not come naturally remember that it is a just state of mind – so be confident and go for it!
-If needed, also bring in some external help – an even more objective approach will depoliticise issues and add value more quickly.
+To do this, bring colleagues together in problem solving workshops.
+With the right skills, resources and creative tools no problem is unsurmountable.
+And if bravery does not come naturally, remember that it is a just state of mind.
+So be confident and go for it!
+If needed, also bring in some external help.
+An even more objective approach will depoliticise issues and add value more quickly.

 1. Whatever the job title, communicating AND also managing the effective delivery of the commercial strategy through the business is key to being a successful marketing director.

 2. Delivering successful marketing is as much about your own personal skills and relationships as technical excellence.

 3. Understand and put yourself in the customer’s shoes when making decisions.

 4. If in doubt, sleep on it.

 5. If still in doubt, ask round and about.

 6. While it is more lonely at the top, remember you are not alone.
 You also don’t have to do everything yourself.
 Call for help.

 The Marketing Director’s Handbook is the definitive guide to being a successful marketing director.
 It is unique in covering the marketing and management aspects of the role.
 Written by our team, it is also a ‘must-read’ book for all directors and a ‘must-keep by your side’ for all marketers.
 Read the FREE introductory chapter and reviews, and then order your copy on this website to get a FREE and up-to-date copy of Chapter 31 – Managing Digital Marketing.

 Also available at Amazon, Foyles, The Book Depository and other good bookshops.